mcaimi/k8s-demo-app/openshift/README.rst

   $ oc apply -k deployments/pgprod/
   $ oc apply -k deployments/prod/

-The rollout afterwards will be handled by the last stage of the **Jenkinsfile.app_deploy** pipeline.
+The rollout afterwards will be handled by the last stage of the **Jenkinsfile.end_to_end_deploy** pipeline.

 Custom Templating
 -----------------

-Kustomize is a wonderful tool and it beats Templates hands down basically on every aspect.
-But as of now it does not support Kubernetes extensions such as OCP3.11 Routes and DeploymentConfigs.
+Templating is handled with **kustomize**.
+While it does not support custom CRs such as Openshift Routes and DeploymentConfigs, it can be patched by adding Custom Resources Definitions (CRDs) to the templates and by writing custom transformer rules.

-Fortunately it can be patched by adding Custom Resources Definitions (CRDs) to the templates and by writing custom transformer rules.
+This branch is mostly free of custom CRs in order to be fully compatible with vanilla k8s, but in any case instructions on how to extend kustomize are reported here.

 Look in the 'crds' folder in deployments/common and deployments/pgcommon.

 For example, to let Kustomize correctly patch the VolumeClaimName in the deploymentconfig: